followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/LoadOptions/groupSummary.md

     { selector: "field", summaryType: "sum" }

-When this option is specified, the store expects that each data object has the **summary** array that contains the result values in the same order as the summary definitions.
+When this option is specified, each data object should have a **summary** array that contains the resulting values in the same order as the summary definitions.
 <!--/fullDescription-->